 One of the best things about looking for where to eat in Montréal is that everything is so multicultural.
 There are so many different types of food, so if you’ve never tried Caribbean, here’s your chance.
 Talk to anyone and they’ll say that Caribbean Curry House is the best in the area.
 It recently began operating under new management, so let’s hope they keep those standards high!

-There are no pictures from my trips to Caribbean Curry House.
+There are no pictures from my trips to Caribbean Curry House (the picture above is from Toronto).
 That’s because I’d eat the food too quickly.
 When I think of this place, it just fills my heart and mind with so many feelings and memories.
 It’s such a special place.

 What to Eat at Caribbean Curry House